Course Aims and Description

 There is also a class Piazza site linked here that you are welcome to use to ask questions and discuss topics with your classmates and the course staff.
 We created it in response to student requests, and midterm evaluations from prior courses/terms suggest that using it more is something the students felt would help them get more out of the class.
 Please take advantage of this resource.
 You will get faster answers to your questions if you ask the entire group of students and staff at once than if you just email one of us individually.
 The code to join the class is on the private class page.

 We also understand that class attendance will likely be more variable than usual.
-We encourage connecting with others in class early in the semester, or even reaching out on piazza to obtain notes or discuss material with others if you have to miss class.
+We encourage connecting with others in class early in the semester, and/or reaching out on Piazza to obtain notes or discuss material with others if you have to miss class.
 Slides from all lectures will be posted on the private web site, and staff office hours will be available both in person and online.
-Quarantine- and COVID-related absences will be dealt with individually as circumstances require, unless we find that need a more comprehensive protocol.
-In that case, though, probably the entire university will be going through similar issues.
+Health-related absences will be dealt with individually as circumstances require.

 We appreciate your flexibility and resilience in the face of continuous changes, and we will try to work with you to enable your learning as well as possible under the circumstances.
 Feel free to suggest ways we can do this better.